 - Fun off-court evening activities for overnight campers

-Camp Director John Browning is entering his 15th season as Head Men’s Tennis Coach at Emory.
-He brings years of experience as both a coach and player to the court.Read Full Bio
+Camp Director John Browning is entering his 18th season as Head Men’s Tennis Coach at Emory University.
+He brings years of exerience as both a coach and player to the court.View John Browning's Bio ⟩

 John Browning is the fourth person in NCAA history, for any division, to win a national team championship as a coach and player.
 He did the former with Emory University in 2003, the first in school history, and the latter with California-Santa Cruz in 1989.

-Browning, who had been head coach at two other NCAA Division III institutions, was appointed the head coach at Emory University in the summer of 1999.
+Browning, who had been the head coach at two other NCAA Division III institutions, was appointed the head coach at Emory University in the summer of 1999.

 Browning has three national championships to his credit, the first coming in 2003 and the second in 2006.
 The most recent national crown took place in 2012 with the Eagles recording the first undefeated dual-meet season in school history, finishing with a 25-0 slate.
 Most recently, Browning added to his resume a fourth national championship title in 2017.

 Following the 2008-09 season, his teams had advanced to the semifinal round of the NCAA D-III Championships for eight straight years.
 Emory finished as national runners-up in 2007 and 2008 and claimed third place in 2009.
 During the 2010-11 campaign, the Eagles finished runner-up at the national championships.

 Browning has coached three NCAA Division III singles champions with Michael Goodwin becoming the first player in school history to earn that distinction when he took home first place in 2009.
 In 2011, Chris Goodwin, Michael's younger brother, claimed the title after defeating teammate Dillon Pottish in the championship encounter.
 In 2012, Pottish bounced back to claim the singles crown, topping Nick Ballou of Cal Lutheran in a three-set battle.
 In 2013, the tandem and Ian Wagner and Elliot Kahler became the first Emory doubles team ever to win the NCAA title.